winkeung/hide_indent/README.md

 Select the cell on the row you want to expand/collapse (the column of the cell has to be located on the same column as the root node) and then call the hide_selection() function.

 ## Screenshots
-1. Select the row for it sub branch to collapse and then call hide_selection().
+1. Select the row you want to collapse its sub nodes and then call hide_selection().
 ![Alt text](images/expand_all.png)

 2. All sub nodes are collpased now.
 Call hide_selection() one more time.